glennblock/extensions/attachment.md

 curl http://cj-attachment.azurewebsites.net/friends -v
 ```

-You can also grab a specific friend, using the href for the item in the payload.
+You can also grab a specific `friend`, using the `href` for the `item` in the payload.
 Also you can just as well create a direct request using the shortname (first initial + last name)

 ```test
 curl http://cj-attachment.azurewebsites.net/friends/mamundsen
 ```

-To send a multipart/form-data request with files, use the following command subsituting `thumbnail.png` with your own image.
+To send a `multipart/form-data` request with files, use the following command subsituting `thumbnail.png` with your own image.

 ```text
 curl -0 -v -include --form full-name="John Doe" --form email="jdoe@example.org" --form blog="http://example.org/jdoe" --form avatar="@./thumbnail.png" http://cj-attachment.azurewebsites.net/friends